alexdelifer/crowdstrike-fixer/README.md

 Make sure only 1 Windows HDD or SSD is installed on the machine.

 If BitLocker is enabled, dislocker will be run to mount it, have your recovery key handy for this step.

+## Instructions: Manually

+Just boot a plain old systemrescuecd iso and run the autorun as a shell script

+`bash ./autorun`

+Same bios settings as above apply.